AI in Pharma: The Growing Number of Pharmaceutical Use Cases

 The role of pharmacovigilance and post-market side effect monitoring cannot be overstated.

-More than one million reports are logged annually in the FDA Adverse Event Recording System.
-Moreover, research featured in Frontiers in Pharmacology shows 3.2% of hospitalized patients experienced adverse drug reactions (ADRs) during their stay, leading to many deaths annually and costing healthcare providers and pharma companies billions of dollars.
+More than 1 million reports are logged annually in the FDA Adverse Event Recording System.
+And research featured in Frontiers in Pharmacology shows 3.2% of hospitalized patients experienced adverse drug reactions (ADRs) during their stay, leading to many deaths annually and costing healthcare providers and pharma companies billions of dollars.

 AI in pharma use cases